Kung Fu Panda: Secrets of the Scroll

 Kung Fu Panda: Secrets of the Scroll is a 2015 American animated short film produced by DreamWorks Animation.
-It was included on the 2015 digital HD, and the 2016 Blu-ray and DVD re-release of the animated films Kung Fu Panda (2008) and Kung Fu Panda 2 (2011).
+It was included on the 2015 digital HD, and the 2016 Blu-ray and DVD re-release of the animated films Kung Fu Panda (2008) and its sequel Kung Fu Panda 2 (2011).
 The short tells both the stories of how the Furious Five came together, and how Po gained his love for kung fu.

 Jack Black, James Hong, Dustin Hoffman, Seth Rogen, David Cross, Randall Duk Kim and Lucy Liu reprise their roles from the movies, while Kari Wahlgren and James Sie replace Angelina Jolie and Jackie Chan as Tigress and Monkey, respectively.